-Safe Zone training will explore commonly held myths and misperceptions about LGBT communities and challenge commonly held beliefs about the LGBT community.
+Safe Zone training explores commonly held myths and misperceptions about LGBT communities and challenges commonly held beliefs about the LGBT community.

 Ready for the World is part of a long-range plan to transform the campus into a culture of diversity that best prepares students for working and competing in the twenty-first century.